22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 1. Kumara Wilcoxon

-As the number one ranked agent in Austin, Texas, with more than $2.5 billion in sales, Kumara Wilcoxon has access to the city’s most coveted luxury properties, many of which are never listed publicly.
+Kumara Wilcoxon is the number one ranked agent in Austin, Texas, with more than $2.5 billion in career sales as of 2026.
+She has access to some of the city’s most coveted properties, many of which are never listed publicly.

 Why this logo works